PhilipSchmid/vagrant-rancher-playground/README.md

 k8s-node-2                running (libvirt) (when K8S_NODES >= 3)
 ```

-Nevertheless, of course you can customize the `rancher-node-*`/`k8s-node-*?` VM count directly via the regarding variable inside the `manual_setup/Vagrantfile` or `ansible_setup/Vagrantfile` files.
+Nevertheless, of course you can customize the `rancher-node-*`/`k8s-node-*?` VM count directly via the regarding variable inside the `manual_setup/Vagrantfile`, `ansible_setup/Vagrantfile` or `terraform_setup/Vagrantfile` files.

 Please note the following hint regarding the load balancing:

 - The **manual setup** uses a separate nginx load balancer VM (`lb-node`) to make the Rancher web UI highly available.
-- The **automated setup** uses the [rancher_keepalived](https://github.com/puzzle/ansible-rancher/tree/master/roles/rancher_keepalived) Ansible role from [puzzle/ansible-rancher](https://github.com/puzzle/ansible-rancher) to make the Rancher web UI highly available via a vIP.
+- The **automated setups** use the [rancher_keepalived](https://github.com/puzzle/ansible-rancher/tree/master/roles/rancher_keepalived) Ansible role from [puzzle/ansible-rancher](https://github.com/puzzle/ansible-rancher) or the Terraform rancher_keepalived resource definitions from [puzzle/terraform-rancher](https://github.com/puzzle/terraform-rancher) the to make the Rancher web UI highly available via a vIP.

 ## Minimum Recommended Available Resources
 In order to run a full minimal HA environment (`K8S_NODES` and `RANCHER_NODES` set to `3`) on your machine, we recommend a system with at least 6 physical CPU cores (12 with Hyper-Threading) and 20GB memory.